crmonteiro/notas-blog/content/blog/2023-04-07-love-is-patient-ai.md

 What if the dust
 that formed Adam and Eve
-Was once bone and breath
+Came from the bones
 of a civilization
-that came to end itself
+that managed to end itself
 destroy itself
 Since it couldn’t bring itself
 to stop

 and listen